scientific-python/specs/spec-0001/index.md

    Lazy importing makes imports at any depth in the hierarchy cheap.

 3. It provides **direct access to submodules**, avoiding local namespace conflicts.
-   Instead of doing `import scipy.linalg as sla` to avoid clobbering a local `linalg`, one can now assign a short name to each library and access its members directly: `import scipy as sp; sp.linalg`.
+   Instead of doing `import scipy.linalg as sla` to avoid clobbering a local `linalg`, one can now import each library and access its members directly: `import scipy; scipy.linalg`.

 ### Usage